jsfenfen/covid_hospitals_demographics/data/source/cost_reports/README.md

 The information in the downloadable file comes from the following lines.
 The documentation is a little hard to follow, see the instructions for completing this form on [p.
 62 here](https://github.com/jsfenfen/covid_hospitals_demographics/blob/master/data/source/cost_reports/HOSPITAL2010-DOCUMENTATION/R15P240.pdf).

+Each of the hospital bed lines corresponds directly to a line in the column 2 of worksheet S-3.
+Only the "major lines" ending in '00' are used, but CMS allows a variety of other minor lines, not documented on the form, for more specific designations that are also added to the subtotal\_acute\_beds.
+They may be included in a later release.

 Here are the bed numbers used, the variable names in **bold**

 - **acute_beds** Adult/Pediatric Acute Care Beds 00700